DTjomsland/T2A1-B/T1A2_Workbook_B.md

 The middle number of the first half of the array is found through the equation (0+1)//2 = 0, and its value is ``2``.
 The value ``2`` is less than the desired value, so the low is set to ``mid + 1`` and the loop starts over.

 <strong>Third Iteration:</strong>
 The middle number of the remaining values is found through the equation (1+2)//2 = 1, and its value is ``4``.
-The value ``4`` matches the desired value, so function returns the index value and the loop ends.
+The value ``4`` matches the desired value, so the function returns the index value and the loop ends.

 ### <strong>Performance/Efficiency Comparison</strong>